-Looking For a New Toyota Matrix in your area?
+Looking for a Used Matrix in your area?

 The 2012 Toyota Matrix compact hatchback fills a niche as an affordable, functional vehicle, with plenty of interior cargo space, available all-wheel drive and decent fuel economy when equipped with its base engine.The Bad